 M-LC 416 Christian Education of Adults (2) A study of the principles and procedures of adult Christian education with a special focus on the Adult Bible Fellowship (Sunday School class).
 Attention is also given to organizing and growing an adult class and effective ways of teaching adults.
-Prerequisite: M-LC 202 Principles of Bible Teaching
+Prerequisite: M-LC 202 Principles of Bible Teaching M-LC 420 Current Issues in Women's Ministry (3) A seminar course which examines the leading issues facing women today.
+Reading and discussions will identify the issues, consider the relevant foundational truths, and develop a biblical response to the issues.
+Topics include issues such as feminism, abuse, singleness, and same-sex attraction.
+Prerequisites: Any two women's ministry classes

-M-LC 420 Women's Ministry Issues Seminar (2) A study of the leading issues facing women in the context of local church ministry.
-The gospel of Luke, with some of its theological themes and emphases, provides the background for the class.
-The course also involves a brief overview of the history and culture concerning a few of the subjects emphasized by Luke, especially those relating to women.
-Prerequisites: Women's Ministry Foundations (M-LC 321) and at least one other women's ministry course: Women's Ministry Programming (M-LC 322), Mentoring Women (M-LC 421), or Devotional Preparation for Women (M-LC 422) M-LC 421 Mentoring Women (3) In this course the student will study the practice of mentoring as mandated in Titus 2:3-5.
+M-LC 421 Mentoring Women (3) In this course the student will study the practice of mentoring as mandated in Titus 2:3-5.
 Special attention will be given to the need for sound doctrine.
 Other topics considered are the biblical qualifications for mentors, the biblically prescribed curriculum, the methodology of effective mentoring, and the development of a mentoring ministry in the local church.
 Prerequisite: M-LC 321 "Women's Ministry Foundations" if the student has a women's ministry minor.